sambanova/ai-starter-kit/README.md

 ### Use SambaStudio (Option 2)

-Begin by deploying your LLM of choice (e.g. Llama 3 8B) to an endpoint for inference in SambaStudio.
+Begin by deploying your LLM of choice (e.g., Llama 3 8B) to an endpoint for inference in SambaStudio.
 Use either the GUI or CLI, as described in the [SambaStudio endpoint documentation](https://docs.sambanova.ai/sambastudio/latest/endpoints.html).

-Integrate your LLM deployed on SambaStudio with this AI starter kit by updating the API information for the SambaNova LLM.
-These are represented as configurable variables in the environment variables file in `ai-starter-kit/.env`:
+To integrate your LLM deployed on SambaStudio with this AI starter kit, update the API information by configuring the environment variables in the `ai-starter-kit/.env` file:

 - Create the `.env` file at `ai-starter-kit/.env` if it doesn't exist.
 - Set your SambaStudio variables.
 For example, an endpoint with the URL